LOADING ...

 We have a

-She by her faux pas
+She embarrassed by her pas

 "Du the?"

-And brought us tea, hot and
+And us tea, hot and sweet

 And so to